puppetlabs/puppetlabs-accounts/README.markdown

 #### `managehome`

-Whether the user's home directory should be managed.
-Purges the user's homedir if `ensure` is set to absent and `managehome` is set to true.
+Whether the user's home directory and accounts::home\_dir file resources (ssh keys, .vim, .bashrc, etc.) should be managed.
+This will populate the home directory when `ensure => present` and purge the home directory when `ensure => absent`.
 Default: true.

 #### `membership`